RedHat-UX/red-hat-design-system/assets/packages/@rhds/elements/elements/rh-tile/docs/10-style.md

 ### Hover

+The hover state of a link tile also includes the arrow icon moving 3px to the right.

 {% example palette="light",
         alt="On hover, light theme tiles have a light gray background, an underlined (and sometimes darker blue) heading, a darker blue arrow icon ", src="../tile-states-hover-light-theme.png" %}